codecentric/spring-boot-admin/spring-boot-admin-server/README.md

 And thats it!
 The server is going to use the default Hazelcast configuration.

 ### Custom Hazelcast configuration
-To change the configuration add a com.hazelcast.config.Config bean to your application context (for example with hazelcast-spring):
+To change the configuration add a ``com.hazelcast.config.Config``-bean to your application context (for example with hazelcast-spring):

 Add hazelcast-spring to dependencies:
 ```xml